 Freight shares the transportation network with a wide variety of other users.
 Truck travel on local streets to access ports, warehouses, and railyards, and may affect pedestrians and bicyclists that share these same roads.
 Generally, truck traffic volume correlates with frequency of truck-involved incidents due to the greater number of opportunities for conflict.
-Truck-involved

-15 https://dot.ca.gov/programs/transportation-planning/2019-climate-change- vulnerability-assessments accessed September 2021 incidents tend to have more severe outcomes to people, vehicles, and infrastructure than incidents between passenger modes due to the heavier weight of trucks.
+Truck-involved incidents tend to have more severe outcomes to people, vehicles, and infrastructure than incidents between passenger modes due to the heavier weight of trucks.

-Highway/rail at-grade crossings are the locations where rail crosses with highway users.
+Roadway/rail at-grade crossings are the locations where rail crosses a road.
 Since rail is the heaviest, and hardest to stop of ground transportation modes, the risk of severe injury or death during a collision is greatly heightened at these crossings.
 While grade separation projects remove these conflicts, they are expensive and require significant multi-agency coordination.